AndrewDiMola/andrewdimola.github.io/_posts/2019-03-15-Soap-versus-Rest.markdown

 suited for an enterprise application.

-For more information on the benefits of SOAP and REST, including why you may want to choose one architectural style over the other, see <a href="/samples/SOAP-and-REST.pdf">the PDF below</a>.
+For more information on the benefits of SOAP and REST, including why you may want to choose one architectural style over the other, see <a href="/samples/SOAP-and-REST.pdf">the PDF</a>.

 <object style="min-height: 600px;" data="/samples/SOAP-and-REST.pdf" width="100%" height="100%" type='application/pdf'/>